Nuestra Señora de Gracia Church: Later history

 He assigned 1,000 pesos from this own pocket on condition that he be reimbursed 100 pesos annually until his death.
 With all the help, the monastery became one of the best edifice outside Manila to be found in the Philippines.

 The 1754 eruption of Taal Volcano severely damaged Batangas province but spared the Guadalupe complex.
 In 1762, the occupying British soldiers converted it into their military headquarters.
 They desecrated the church and sacked the tombs; images of saints were defiled and robbed of their decorations and jewelries.
-The image of Our Lady of Guadalupe was spared due to the timely intervention of an Irish official who brought to Pasig for safekeeping until 1764.
+The image of Our Lady of Guadalupe was spared due to the timely intervention of an Irish official who brought it to Pasig for safekeeping until 1764.

 The 1880 earthquake caused considerable damage to the church.
 The masonry vault collapsed, which slackened the church buttresses and reduced the shrine in shambles.
 This earthquake also destroyed the original image of Our Lady of Guadalupe.
 A replica was made after six years by Melchor and Gaspar San Pedro to replace the original, and this image was venerated until 1899 when it was lost in the Philippine–American War.

-During the Chapter held on December 5, 1881, the father provincial authorized the prior, Fray José Corugedo, to rebuild the church.
+During the Chapter held on December 5, 1881, the father provincial authorized the prior, José Corugedo, to rebuild the church.
 He replaced the stone vault with a wooden ceiling and gave 7,000 pesos.
 In 1889, the father provincial condoned the 10,549 pesos that Guadalupe owed his funds.
-Fray Celestino Fernández, prior of Guadalupe in 1889, was authorized to repair the church flooring, a mosaic-set-on-molave wood already rotten and the roof of the pantheon.
+Celestino Fernández, prior of Guadalupe in 1889, was authorized to repair the church flooring, a mosaic-set-on-molave wood already rotten and the roof of the pantheon.
 The convent was also plastered and whitewashed.